 The final stage

-That's it, the production stage is over, your surfboard coffee table has just been packed and is ready to be shipped to our warehouse.
+That's it, the production stage is over, your surfboard coffee table has just been packed and is ready to be shipped to our beach theme home.

 We would be delighted to see our tables in your homes,